SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 to the saved cache and makes a payment attempt on that instrument without right away.

-You can combine this with [Network Tokenization][network-tokenization] for credit card where you can fetch the users saved payment tokens before creating your payment order.
+You can combine this with [One-Click Payment tokens][one-click-payments] for credit card where you can fetch the users saved payment tokens before creating your payment order.